talkpython/installing-python/install-python.md

 2. Open an **[administrator command prompt](https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/)**
 3. Install the latest Python: `choco install python`
 4. Peridocially check for a new release: Open admin command prompt and run `choco upgrade python`
-5. Close all terminal and command prompt windows
+5. Close all terminal and command prompt windows and reopen one (to refresh the path)
 6. Run `python -V` in a new terminal window to verify you have Python now working